 Short-fiber polymer composites experience widespread use in many industrial applications, where the orientation state of the short-fibers within the polymer matrix define the material properties of the composite structure.
-Due to the extensive use of these short fiber products, it is necessary to develop an accurate understanding of the fiber orientation motion within the processed part and the resultant material characteristics.
+Due to the extensive use of these short fiber products, it is necessary to develop an accurate understanding of the fiber orientation kinematics and the resultant material characteristics of the processed part.